Remortgaging is the process of securing a new deal on your current mortgage with either your current or a new lender.

 - Find a new mortgage deal by looking online or talking to a mortgage broker.

-- Add up all the fees for exiting your old mortgage and taking out a new mortgage.
-Will you still be saving money?
+- Add up all the fees.
+Weigh up the costs of leaving your current deal with taking out a new one.
+Will you definitely be saving money?

 - Apply for the new mortgage and let your solicitor take care of the rest.

 Getting a remortgage usually takes between one to two months, though it can take longer if there are any complications, such as if your application is rejected.